tpboudreau/l6s/README.md

 You may choose any port (spec.ports.port) on which to expose your application, but the pod selector label (spec.selector.component) and target port (spec.ports.targetPort) must both be set to 'application'.

 After creating the load balancer service, you may deploy the chart.
-When invoking helm, you must indicate how your load balancer service can be reached by supplying the base URL for the application -- either using the external IP address assigned to your load balancer service or a hostname associated with that address:
+When invoking helm, you must indicate how your load balancer service can be reached by supplying the base URL for the application -- either using the external IP address assigned to your load balancer service when it was created or a hostname associated with that address:

     helm install librenms-0.1.0 \
       --generate-name \